AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

       ![](../images/n56c23.png)

 ### Task 5: Run the Pipeline and Submit the Job

+In this task, you will configure and submit your machine learning pipeline for execution.
+You’ll walk through setting the experiment name, selecting or creating a compute cluster, and finally submitting the job to train and evaluate your model.

 1. Make sure your pipeline is saved, then click **Configure & Submit** at the top of the screen.